zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

 ```

 The complete [CB client library](https://github.com/asarkar/spring/tree/master/beer-demo/couchbase-lib/src) code is on my GitHub, as well the [client app](https://github.com/asarkar/spring/tree/master/beer-demo/couchbase-client/src) that uses it.

 {: .notice}
+It appears that with CB server 5, the client holds on to the previously established but now invalid connections longer.
+To counter this, we set the "Socket Keepalive ErrorThreshold" = 1 for the [CB client](https://developer.couchbase.com/documentation/server/current/sdk/java/client-settings.html).

+{: .notice}
 If you are using [Spring 5 WebFlux](https://docs.spring.io/spring/docs/5.0.1.RELEASE/spring-framework-reference/web-reactive.html#spring-webflux), you can go completely non-blocking and return a Reactive Streams [Publisher](https://github.com/reactive-streams/reactive-streams-jvm#1-publisher-code).
 That is a topic for another day.